tbohne/dtc_parser/README.md

 # DTC Parser

 Parser for diagnostic trouble codes (DTCs) used by vehicle onboard diagnosis (OBD).
-Resolves all digits of the code and outputs the resulting error category as text string.
+Resolves all digits of the code and outputs the resulting error information (e.g. vehicle part and descriptions).

 ## Usage